hyreddy/Serving-Customer-Stats/README.md

 # Serving-Customer-Stats

+This program takes in two txt files and outputs a txt file with the answers to the inputed queries.
+The queries are related to how the time an employee takes to serve the inputed customers and the time spent ideal as well as the waiting time for each customer.

 Assumptions Used in Creating ServingCustomers
 1) The earliest a customer can start waiting in line is at 7:00:00 AM
 2) The latest a customer can start waiting in line is at 6:59:00 PM